stark-t/PAI/data/README.md

 # Image download & annotation processing scripts

-This folder contains the data files and Python scripts required to download the images and generate the YOLO annotation txt files.
-Start by running the download_img.py script to download the necessary images.
+This folder contains the data files with image URLs and image annotation and the Python scripts required to download the images and generate their corresponding YOLO annotation txt files.
+Start by running the download_img.py script to download the necessary images from the provided URLs (see img_url.txt and syrphid_img_url.txt).
 Afterward, create the YOLO annotation txt files by executing the make_yolo_txt_files.py script.

+The data tables (img_url.txt and syrphid_img_url.txt) containing the URLs for the images used in this project were obtained after sampling the public metadata of the GBIF occurrence datasets listed below.
+Please understand that due to legal and ethical concerns we cannot re-publish the images themselves.
+However, the provided URLs constitute public information already available on GBIF.

-The original occurrence datasets were obtained from the Global Biodiversity Information Facility (GBIF):
+The original occurrence datasets were obtained from the Global Biodiversity Information Facility (GBIF).
+These tables can be of several Gb each.
+The following table cites the GBIF occurrence datasets used in this project:

 | ID | Insect class           | Citation |
 |----|------------------------|----------|